Women Engage for a Common Future: Global role and processes

 In 1995, more than 30,000 activists from around the world met in Beijing for the Fourth World Conference on Women.
 One of WECF's first large projects as an organization consisted of sending a delegation of women to attend the civil society forum in Beijing before the conference, where they would highlight the intersections between gender and the environment.
-As a result of this conference, the Beijing Platform for Action was established, and it is still one of the strongest commitments to women's human rights, and a sustainable, just and peaceful world.